appfast-io/docs/docs/project/dashboard-overview.md

 # Getting to know the Dashboard

-**Dashboard** (Vietnamese: "Bảng điều khiển") is a page that allows you to install features and make changes to the interface of the application on the phone, tablet and computer versions (when viewing by browser).
+**Dashboard** (Vietnamese: "Bảng điều khiển") is a page that allows you to install features and make changes to the interface of the application on the phone, tablet, and computer versions (when viewed by the browser).

 ---